l1siki-dev/okinawa_gametheory/docs/01_Analysis/06_history-okinawa.md

-# History Analysis: Ryukyu was bad, Satsuma was OK, Japan is the best.
+# History Analysis: I'm pure Okinawan, and I hate Ryukyu.

+I studied Okinawa history extensively.
+And I found that Ryukyu was the enemy of Okinawa people.

 * "Ryukyu Kingdom was a peaceful Kingdom."
 * "Ryukyu Kingdom was a great trader."
 * "Ryukyu Kingdom was a utopia."

-These "Beautiful Ryukyu Kingdom" stories are all fantasy.
+These "Beautiful Ryukyu Kingdom" stories are all lies.

 The historical evidence tells that
 * Ryukyu was not peaceful.